 The residential course will be based at the NFTS and the Lane End Conference Centre, in Buckinghamshire, during the Easter holidays (April 2-12) with an introductory weekend on March 9-10th.
 Every 16-19 year old across England who can show talent and enthusiasm for film is eligible to apply for the Talent Campus, including the approximately 500 young people already enrolled in the BFI Film Academy Regional Network programme.
 The deadline for applications is Monday February 18, 2013.

 The Talent Campus is free but participants need to cover the cost of travel to and from the residential locations and a £75 administration fee is payable on being awarded a place.
 However, Bursaries are available to cover these costs in order to make this incredible opportunity available to people from all backgrounds.
-For full details go here and to the NFTS website.
+For full details go to the BFI Film Academy and to the NFTS website.

 The NFTS was founded 40 years ago with the help of its President Lord Attenborough and runs Post Graduate MA and diploma courses but this is the first time it has opened its doors to younger students.